easydiffusion/sdkit/README.md

 ## Does it have all the cool features?
 It has a lot of features!
 It was born out of a popular Stable Diffusion UI, splitting out the battle-tested core engine into `sdkit`.

-**Features include:** SD 2.1, txt2img, img2img, inpainting, NSFW filter, multiple GPU support, Mac Support, gfpgan (fix faces), realesrgan (upscale), 19 samplers (including k-samplers and UniPC), custom VAE, custom hypernetworks, low-memory optimizations, model merging, safetensor support, picklescan, etc. [Click here to see the full list of features](https://github.com/easydiffusion/sdkit/wiki/Features).
+**Features include:** SD 2.1, txt2img, img2img, inpainting, NSFW filter, multiple GPU support, Mac Support, GFPGAN and CodeFormer (fix faces), RealESRGAN (upscale), 19 samplers (including k-samplers and UniPC), custom VAE, custom hypernetworks, low-memory optimizations, model merging, safetensor support, picklescan, etc. [Click here to see the full list of features](https://github.com/easydiffusion/sdkit/wiki/Features).

-📢 We're looking to add support for *textual inversion embeddings*, *codeformer*, *seamless tiling*, and *outpainting*.
+📢 We're looking to add support for *textual inversion embeddings*, *AMD support*, *ControlNet*, *Pix2Pix*, and *outpainting*.
 We'd love code contributions for these!

 ## Is it fast?
 It is pretty fast, and close to the fastest.
 For the same image, `sdkit` took 5.5 seconds, while `automatic1111` webui took 4.95 seconds. 📢 We're looking for code contributions to make `sdkit` even faster!